New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 What that means is the words of the community – not the author’s – that tell the story.

-It is non-linear documentary told through conversations.
 The author’s voice is present not as a narrator, but rather as a curator — composing a chorus of voices into a symphonic multilogue, rather than a monologue.

 And yet, the author is a part of the story, being part of the community.